kbrenn02/joy-of-coding-internship-solo-project/README.md

 You can choose either React or Next.js as your framework.
 Utilize Tailwind CSS for styling to ensure a clean and modern interface.
 For user interface components, leverage Radix UI for accessibility and a polished look.
 Set up a mySql or Postgres database, using Prisma like you learned in the last Mosh tutorial.
 Prisma will come in handy for managing the database and storing task data.

 This project will give you an opportunity to apply your knowledge and encourage you to explore new concepts such as user authentication, state management, and more.
 It's a practical way to create something useful while continuing to expand your web development skills.
 Happy coding, and have fun building your Personal Task Manager!

-# Dear Diary: A Django-blog
-An example of my experience setting up a web application using Django.
-In this case, I opted to go with a blog as it has several components, including: articles (which can be written by any user once logged in), user sign up, user authentication, and protected pages.

-### Technologies Used
-Django

-### Requirements
-Dear Diary requires Python (or Python 3 for Mac).
-To download, please follow this link: https://www.python.org/downloads/

-### Run the Program
-To run the Dear Diary program on your local device:
-1. Clone the github repo to your IDE (I personally use VSCode)
-2. In the terminal, run `python manage.py runserver` This should open up the application, likely on port 127.0.0.1:8000, unless this port is already in use

-### Usage Instructions
-Once you have the applicaiton running on your local device, signup up for an account.
-After your account is created, you will be able to add articles for everyone to read (please only post appropraite content)